Employee Burnout: What It Is and What to Do About It

 Paid Time Off

-Of course, the best way to recharge from work is to not work!
-While employees should be able to recover each night away from the office, sometimes a more substantial break is necessary.
-According to Glassdoor, the average American employee who was eligible for PTO only used 54 percent of their available time in the last year.
+Of course, one of the most effective ways to recharge from work is to not work!
+While employees should be allowed to disconnect and recover each night away after work, sometimes they need a more substantial break.
+According to Glassdoor, the average American employee who was eligible for PTO only used 54 percent of their available time in 2016.
 And of those employees who did take vacations, 66 percent admitted to working during that time.

-The benefits of vacations are well documented, especially in the fight against burnout.
-That’s why we offer a paid paid vacation benefit to all of our employees each year.
-Enabling employees to not only use their time off but to use it in amazing ways, helps them fully recover from work during a vacation.
-They’ll return with more energy and enthusiasm, and as a result, produce much better work.
+The benefits of vacations are well documented, especially with preventing burnout.
+At BambooHR, we offer a paid paid vacation benefit to all of our employees each year.
+This benefit encourages employees to actually use their time off and to use it on a real vacation where they can fully disconnect from work.
+As a result, they return to the office with more energy, ready to do their best work.

 While your organization may not be able to offer a paid paid vacation, you can still take steps to encourage employees to take time off.
 For example, you can educate employees about your company’s time-off policy and the benefits of taking vacations, and you can make sure the process of tracking, requesting, and approving time off is easy and accessible for everyone.

 Remember that survey we mentioned that showed only one in four employees tell their managers or HR about feeling burned out?
 That means you can’t wait for your people to speak up before you take action.
 HR and managers must be proactive in working against burnout by checking in with employees regularly.

 Managers are especially important in this process.
 They should hold regular one-on-ones with each of their team members to foster communication and trust.
 Try to avoid making performance goals the focus of these conversations; rather, use them as an opportunity for employees to give feedback, voice concerns, or explain their challenges.
 In turn, managers should ask questions, listen carefully, and when appropriate, offer advice.